-Welcome to the Introduction to Kubernetes Course!
+- [Avery King] Welcome to the introduction to Kubernetes course.
 Kubernetes is a production grade container orchestration system that helps you maximize the benefits of using containers.
-Kubernetes provides you with a toolbox to automate deploying, scaling, and operating containerized applications in production.
-This course will teach you all about Kubernetes including what it is and how to use it.
+Kubernetes provides you with a toolbox to automate deploy, scaling, and operating containerized applications in production.
+This course will teach you all about Kubernetes, including what it is and how to use it.
 I appreciate your time today and the opportunity to help you in your pursuit of knowledge.